-f.
-Subdivision Application and Preliminary Plat Approval Period

-- i.
-Upon approval or conditional approval of the preliminary plat, the governing body shall provide the subdivider with a dated and signed statement of approval.
-The approval shall be in force for no more than three calendar years. - A. At least 30 days prior to the expiration of the preliminary plat approval, the governing body may, at the request of the subdivider, extend the approval for a mutually agreed-upon period of time.
-Any mutual agreed-upon

-- extension must be in writing and dated and signed by the members of the governing body and the subdivider or the subdivider's agent.
-The governing body may issue more than one extension. - B. The governing body may extend the approval for more than one year if a longer approval period is included as a specific condition of a written Subdivision Improvements Agreement between the governing body and the subdivider, provided for in Section II-B-4. - ii.
-After the application and preliminary plat are approved, the governing body may not impose any additional conditions as a prerequisite to final plat approval unless the preliminary plat approval expires, at which time a new application shall be required. - iii.
-The governing body may withdraw approval or conditional approval of an application and preliminary plat if it determines that information provided by the subdivider, and upon which the approval or conditional approval was based, is inaccurate.
+- H. Subdivision Application and Preliminary Plat Approval Period - I. Upon approval or conditional approval of the preliminary plat, the governing body shall provide the subdivider with a dated and signed statement of approval.
+The approval shall be in force for no more than three (3) calendar years.
+Section 76-3-610, MCA. - 1.
+At least thirty (30) days prior to the expiration of the preliminary plat approval, the governing body may, at the request of the subdivider, extend the approval for a mutually agreed-upon period of time.
+Any mutual agreed-upon extension must be in writing and dated and signed by the members of the governing body and the subdivider or the subdivider's agent.
+The governing body may issue more than one extension. - 2.
+The governing body may extend the approval for more than one (1) year if that approval period is included as a specific condition of a written subdivision improvements agreement between the governing body and the subdivider, provided for in Section 2(b)(iv). - II.
+After the application and preliminary plat are approved, the governing body may not impose any additional conditions as a prerequisite to final plat approval unless the preliminary plat approval expires.
+Section 76-3-610(2), MCA. - III.
+The governing body may withdraw approval or conditional approval of an application and preliminary plat if it determines that information provided by the subdivider, and upon which the approval or conditional approval was based, updated subdivision administrator's staff report and planning board recommendation.